thomasbrinsmead/OurPreferredPronouns/README.md

-Create your own pronouns for referring to Thomas Brinsmead.
+Create your own third person pronouns for referring to Thomas Brinsmead.
 Any of the options in Table 1 (rows 1-32) are permissible.

 **Table 1: Pronoun spelling options**